KWhytock13/deconvolution-wat/README.md

 *Co-corresponding author
 **Senior author

-## SUMMARY
+## Abstract

-Cellular heterogeneity in adipose tissue, where more than half of the cells are non-adipocytes, is implicated linkedin to the pathophysiology of obesity.
-Here, we provide an pipeline optimized pipeline to estimate cellular composition in human abdominal subcutaneous adipose tissue (ASAT) from bulk RNA-Sseq using signature profiles from full-length snRNA-Seq.
-Individuals with Oobesity compared towith  lean had greater proportions of macrophages and lower proportions of different adipocytes sub-populations and vascular cells.
-The optimized pipeline estimated higher proportions of macrophages and lower proportions of adipocytes and vascular cells in individuals with obesity compared with lean.
-Importantly, metabolically healthy individuals with obesity were estimated to have lower proportions of macrophages and vascular cells, and higher proportion of insulin-responsive adipocytes compared with a well-matched metabolically unhealthy group.
-Additionally, while the estimated proportion of macrophages was reduced by years of diet-induced weight loss (DIWL), it was estimated to increase by two-month of DIWL, suggesting a bi-phasic nature of cellular remodeling of ASAT during weight loss.
-Our optimized high-throughput pipeline allows researchers to assessassessment of cell composition changes of highly characterized cell types in large quantities of ASAT samples using low-cost bulk RNA-Seq and reveals novel changes in cellular heterogeneity and its association with cardiometabolic health.
+Objective: Cellular heterogeneity of human adipose tissue is linked to the pathophysiology of obesity and may impact the response to energy restriction and changes in fat mass.
+Here, we provide an optimized pipeline to estimate cellular composition in human abdominal subcutaneous adipose tissue (ASAT) bulk RNA-seq datasets using single-nuclei (sn)RNA-seq signature matrix.

+Methods: A deconvolution pipeline for ASAT was optimized by benchmarking publicly available algorithms using a signature matrix derived from ASAT snRNA-Seq data from 20 adults, then applied to estimate ASAT cell-type proportions in publicly available obesity and weight loss studies.

+Results: Individuals with obesity had greater proportions of macrophages and lower proportions of adipocyte sub-populations and vascular cells compared with lean individuals.
+Two months of diet-induced weight loss increased the estimated proportions of macrophages; however, two years of DIWL reduced the estimated proportions of macrophages, thereby suggesting a bi-phasic nature of cellular remodeling of ASAT during weight loss.

+Conclusion: Our optimized high-throughput pipeline facilitates the assessment of composition changes of highly characterized cell types in large numbers of ASAT samples using low-cost bulk RNA-Seq.
+Our data reveal novel changes in cellular heterogeneity and its association with cardiometabolic health in humans with obesity and following weight loss.

 ### Scripts provided in the folder include; data source generation and the optimized deconvolution pipeline